 Tracer methods have been widely used in various scientific and medical disciplines to study biochemical and biophysical processes.
 The tracer is chosen so that it behaves like the substance being studied but can be easily detected.
-For instance, fluorescence tracing has become powerful tools in biology and biochemistry for imaging cells and tissues, and tracking the movement of molecules within organisms (Kyrychenko, 2015).
+For instance, fluorescence tracing has become a powerful tool in biology and biochemistry for imaging cells and tissues and tracking the movement of molecules within organisms (Kyrychenko, 2015).
 Radioactive tracing is particularly useful in medicine, where radioactive tracers (Talaat et al., 2019) are used to image body tissues and organs, highlighting areas of high metabolic activity.
-Recently, Talaat et al. (Talaat et al., 2019) developed a model to numerically assess the radiation dosimetry of inhaled radioactive aerosols, by coupling computational fluid-particle dynamics (CFPD) and the Monta Carlo (MC) methods.
+Recently, Talaat et al. (2019) developed a model to numerically assess the radiation dosimetry of inhaled radioactive aerosols, by coupling computational fluidparticle dynamics (CFPD) and the Monte Carlo (MC) methods.
 Furthermore, chemical tracers, such as UV-sensitive dyes, have been tested as model systems to mimic the behavior of pathogenic microorganisms under UV radiation exposure.
-For example, the degradation of chromophores and fluorophores has been used to measure the radiation doses of UV light with a wavelength of 254 nm, serving as chemical indicators for UV sterilization processes.
-The decrease in absorbance or fluorescence has been correlated to the radiation dose in W·s·cm-2 and the reduction in the concentration of microorganisms such as Escherichia coli, Staphylococcus aureus, and Candida albicans (Putt et al., 2012).
+For example, the degradation of chromophores and fluorophores has been used to measure the radiation doses of UV light with a wavelength of 254 nm, serving as chemical indicators for UV sterilization processes (Putt et al., 2012).
+The decrease in absorbance or fluorescence has been correlated to the radiation dose (in $W \, s \, cm^{-2}$ ) and the reduction in the concentration of microorganisms such as Escherichia coli, Staphylococcus aureus, and Candida albicans (Putt et al., 2012).
 Moreover, UV-sensitive dyes have been utilized to develop colorimetric UV dosimeters that monitor sunlight exposure to prevent skin damage.
-Wang et al., 2018) demonstrated a wearable wristband that combined with a colorimetric UV film to indicate the UV dose through the discoloration of a purple photodegradable dye under exposure to UV light.
-The UV sensing film completely discolors to transparency in two hours under a solar simulator, suggesting its potential as an indicator to help individuals avoid skin damage.
-Various wearable devices containing UV-sensitive dyes were developed to monitor UV exposure, showing that the degree of sun exposure can be quantified with an accuracy rate of 95% by establishing a correlation between the color changes and the dosage of UVA (400-320 nm) and UVB (315-280 nm) radiation received (Kurz et al., 2020).
-Nevertheless, all these studies involving UV-sensitive dyes focus on assessing the required UV radiation doses either in liquid solutions or on solid surfaces.
-When UV-sensitive dyes are aerosolized and exposed to UVC light, it is unclear whether the photodegradation of UV-sensitive dyes linearly increases with the UV radiation dose.
+Wang et al. (2018) demonstrated a wearable wristband that combined with a colorimetric UV film to indicate the UV dose through the discoloration of a purple photodegradable dye under exposure to UV light.
+The UV sensing film completely discolors to transparency in 2 h under a solar simulator, suggesting its potential as an indicator to help individuals avoid skin damage.
+Various wearable devices containing UV-sensitive dyes were developed to monitor UV exposure, showing that the degree of Sun exposure can be quantified with an accuracy rate of 95 % by establishing a correlation between the color changes and the dosage of UV-A (400-320 nm) and UV-B (315-280 nm) radiation received (Kurz et al., 2020).
+Nevertheless, all of these studies involving UV-sensitive dyes focus on assessing the required UV radiation doses either in liquid solutions or on solid surfaces.
+When UV-sensitive dyes are aerosolized and exposed to UV-C light, it is unclear whether the photodegradation of UV-sensitive dyes increases linearly with the UV radiation dose.
 Therefore, the use of UV-sensitive dyes in studying UV effects on aerosol droplets could potentially provide valuable insights into UV disinfection mechanisms and their efficacy.